 “We are delighted to partner with our friends at the Mead in premiering their exceptional exhibition here in Berkeley, where our visitors will have the opportunity to rediscover an important passage of modern art history with a truly outstanding selection of artwork—including multiple works from our own collection,” said BAMPFA Director and Chief Curator Lawrence Rinder, who is overseeing the BAMPFA presentation of Dimensionism.
 “As the visual arts center for one of America’s leading research universities, BAMPFA is an ideal venue to launch an exhibition that celebrates the spirit of scholarly and creative exchange between the worlds of art and science.”

 Dimensionism: Modern Art in the Age of Einstein is organized by the Mead Art Museum at Amherst College and curated by Vanja Malloy, curator of American art.
 The exhibition is made possible with the generous support of Henry Luce Foundation, the Terra Foundation for American Art, the Hall and Kate Peterson Fund, the David W. Mesker ’53 Fund, and the Wise Fund for Fine Arts.
-The BAMPFA presentation is organized by Lawrence Rinder, director and chief curator, with Matthew Coleman, curatorial assistant, and made possible with major support from Frances Hellman and Warren Breslau and from Orton Development, Inc.
+The BAMPFA presentation is organized by Lawrence Rinder, director and chief curator, with Matthew Coleman, curatorial assistant, and made possible with lead support from Nion McEvoy and Leslie Berriman and major support from Frances Hellman and Warren Breslau and Orton Development, Inc.